drduh/YubiKey-Guide/README.md

 # Import public key

-To import the public key from a file on an encrypted USB drive:
+To import the public key from a file on an encrypted USB disk:

 ```console
 $ sudo cryptsetup luksOpen /dev/sdd1 usb